-Mary Allen, the daughter of the manager of the Great Western Railway, was born in Cardiff in 1878.
+Mary Sophia Allen, the daughter of the manager of the Great Western Railway, was born in Cardiff on 12th March, 1878.
 Educated at Princess Helena College in Ealing, she joined the Women's Political and Social Union (WSPU) after meeting Annie Kenney.
 Her father gave her an ultimatum to either give up her involvement in the suffragette movement or to leave the house.
 She left but her father continued to support her financially.

 In February 1909 she was a member of the WSPU deputation to the House of Commons.
 She was one of the 28 women arrested and was sentenced to a month's imprisonment in Holloway.
 On her release she was appointed as WSPU organiser in Cardiff.